-The Shark Conservation Fund (SCF) is a philanthropic collaboration focused on halting the overexploitation of the world’s sharks and rays, preventing extinctions, reversing declines and restoring populations.
+The Shark Conservation Fund (SCF) is a collaboration of philanthropists dedicated to solving the global shark and ray crisis.
+Our goal is to halt the overexploitation of the world’s sharks and rays, prevent extinctions and restore imperiled species through strategic and catalytic grantmaking.
 SCF is a sponsored project of Rockefeller Philanthropy Advisors, Inc., a registered 501c3 public charity.
-The SCF believes that major investments are needed in policy development, outreach and advocacy, conservation science, communications and capacity building.
-Our goals are to:
+Our objectives are to:

-2. Combat unsustainable trade in shark and ray products through listing the top species of sharks and rays in global trade on CITES Appendices and implementing those listings; and
+- Ensure effective regulation of global trade in shark and ray products through listing the top species of sharks and rays in global trade on CITES Appendices and implementing those listings;

-3. Promote the sustainability of shark and ray fishing through the adoption and implementation of conservation and management measures through international forums and in priority countries.
+- Combat unsustainable shark and ray fishing globally through the adoption and implementation of conservation and management measures through international forums and in priority countries.

-The Small Grant Fund supports these priorities by providing grants that do not exceed $25,000 and one-year duration.
-Small Grant proposals are solicited twice a year through a request for proposals and approximately 10 projects will be funded from each request.
+The Small Grant Fund supports these objectives by providing grants that do not exceed $25,000 and are one-year in duration.
+Small Grant proposals are solicited twice a year through a request for proposal process; up to 10 projects may be funded from each request.
 There is no guarantee that the submission of a Small Grant proposal will lead to funding.

 Types of projects eligible for Small Grants include:

-· Small scientific studies, reports, or evaluations that are directly linked to advancing shark and ray conservation policy;
+· Small scientific studies, reports, or evaluations that are directly linked to efforts to advance shark and ray conservation policy;

 · Scoping larger shark and ray conservation and management projects; and